DataStax-Academy/cassandra4-migrating-from-cassandra3/step3.md

 ```

 **Dropped Messages**
-✅ Establish that no Dropped Message log messages have been recorded on any node in the previous 72 hours.
+✅ Establish that no Dropped Message log messages have been recorded on any node in the previous 72 hours:
 ```
 nodetool tpstats | grep -A 12 Dropped
 ```